donnierayjones/dayone-js-html/README.markdown

 1. `bundle install`
 2. `bundle exec rackup`

-Should be all you need.
+Should be all you need to run it as-is.
+If you're wanting to make changes to the scripts, see the [React.js Getting Started Guide][6].

 ## Example PDF Screenshot